BinodGouda/Smart-Parking-Lot/README.md

 ### Technology Used
-Flask: A micro web framework written in Python.
+Flask: A micro web framework written in Python.<br>
-JavaScript: A programming language used to create dynamic and interactive effects within web browsers.
+JavaScript: A programming language used to create dynamic and interactive effects within web browsers.<br>
-HTML: The standard markup language for creating web pages.
+HTML: The standard markup language for creating web pages.<br>
-CSS: A style sheet language used for describing the presentation of a document written in HTML.
+CSS: A style sheet language used for describing the presentation of a document written in HTML.<br>
-Heapq: A Python module that provides an implementation of the heap queue algorithm, also known as the priority queue algorithm.
+Heapq: A Python module that provides an implementation of the heap queue algorithm, also known as the priority queue algorithm.<br>
-Deque: A double-ended queue, which allows append and pop operations from both ends of the queue.
+Deque: A double-ended queue, which allows append and pop operations from both ends of the queue.<br>